WebAssembly/function-references/document/core/syntax/types.rst

      \typeidx ~|~ \typeaddr
    \end{array}

-Types represented with type indices are referred to as *syntactic types*, whereas types represented with type addresses are referred to as *semantic types*.
+Types represented with type indices are referred to as *static types*, whereas types represented with type addresses are referred to as *dynamic types*.

-.. todo:: rename to static vs dynamic types?

-Syntactic types are transformed into semantic types during module :ref:`instantiation <exec-instantiation>`.
+Static types are transformed into dynamic types during module :ref:`instantiation <exec-instantiation>`.

-It is an invariant of the semantics that only syntactic types arise during :ref:`validation <valid>`, while only semantic types are used during :ref:`execution <exec>`.
+It is an invariant of the semantics that only static types arise during :ref:`validation <valid>`, while only dynamic types are used during :ref:`execution <exec>`.
-However, for the proof of :ref:`type soundness <soundness>`, both forms of types must be considered together, and syntactic types may refer to semantic types.
+However, for the proof of :ref:`type soundness <soundness>`, both forms of types must be considered together, and static types may refer to dynamic types.

 .. _notation-subst:

 Convention
 ..........

-The following notation expresses conversion between syntactic and semantic types:
+The following notation expresses conversion between static and dynamic types:

 * :math:`t[x^\ast \subst a^\ast]` denotes the parallel substitution of :ref:`type indices <syntax-typeidx>` :math:`x^\ast` with :ref:`type addresses <syntax-typeaddr>` :math:`a^\ast`, provided :math:`|x^\ast| = |a^\ast|`.